meryem-kksal/ECG-Signal-Processing-Arduino/README.md

 > **⚠️ Safety Warning:** Ensure that your computer's charging adapter is not plugged into the mains (run only on battery) during biological signal readings.
 This prevents mains noise and ensures electrical safety (Galvanic isolation).

+## The Electrophysiology Behind the System: How We Read the Heart

+To accurately process the ECG signals using the AD8232 module and Arduino, it is crucial to understand the biological hardware we are interfacing with: the human heart and its electrical vectors.

+### 1. The Electrode Logic: Differential Amplification & Grounding
+Electrical current flows due to a potential difference.
+As the heart beats, it generates a 3D electrical vector, generally traveling from the top right of the chest toward the bottom left.

+* **RA (Right Arm / -) and LA (Left Arm or Leg / +):** By placing the negative electrode on the right side and the positive on the left, we configure the AD8232 to act as a highly sensitive biological voltmeter.
+As the depolarization wave travels from the negative pole to the positive pole, the sensor reads and amplifies this potential difference.
+* **RL (Right Leg / GND - The Green Cable):** The human body acts as a giant antenna, picking up 50Hz alternating current (AC) noise from surrounding wall outlets and electronic devices.
+The GND electrode provides a stable reference point to the AD8232, telling the system: *"This is the ambient noise of the body; filter it out."* Without this critical grounding, the raw signal would be completely buried under environmental interference.

+### 2. Anatomy of the Signal: The QRS Complex and Our Trigger Algorithm
+The heart's mechanical pumping is driven by electrical commands called **depolarization**—a rapid shift in cellular ionic charges.

+* **The Atria (P Wave):** The natural pacemaker (SA Node) fires, causing the smaller upper chambers (atria) to contract.
+This generates a very small electrical spike.
+* **The AV Node Delay:** The electrical signal is intentionally delayed at the center of the heart to allow blood to fill the lower chambers.
+This creates the flat baseline (isoelectric line) seen in our graphs.
+* **The Ventricles (The Massive QRS Spike):** The ventricles are the massive, thick muscle chambers responsible for pumping blood to the entire body.
+When the electrical wave hits them, they depolarize simultaneously with immense force.
+* **Software Integration:** This violent ventricular depolarization generates the highest voltage output in the entire cardiac cycle, which corresponds to the massive, sharp peak in our plotter (The QRS Complex).
+Because this spike is so distinct, our algorithm sets a high trigger threshold (`rawsignal > 600`) to specifically capture this exact moment of ventricular contraction, bypassing smaller waves (like P or T waves) and baseline wander.

 ## 📊 Sample Output
 ![Electrodes were placed according to the diagram](docs/circuit_diagram.png/ECG-Electrodes-Placement.webp)